ss-mvp/DO-NOT-USE-story-master-fe/README.md

 ## Frontend Tech Stack

 ### React
+* React is light weight and offer great performance
 * Easier to maintain and develop the application
-* Components can be modularized which makes it easier to fix
+* Components can be modularized which makes it easier to debug

 ### Bootstrap Styling Library
 * Fast and easy to learn with optimal performance